CPHON® Sample Test Questions

 - teenage sibling support group.

-A child with dysmorphic thumbs is newly diagnosed with myelodysplastic syndrome.
-The nurse anticipates that the work-up will include testing for:
+- A child with dysmorphic thumbs has been diagnosed with myelodysplastic syndrome.
+The nurse anticipates further testing for:

 - Evan’s syndrome.